viky-ai/website/doc/tutorials/getting-started-part-3/index.md

 ### Edit address interpretation

-In order to make the agent understand the street number, postal code and locality, go to the **Interpretations** tab.
-Then go to the **address** interpretation and edit the "12 avenue de Flandres 75019 Paris" formulation.
+In order to make the agent understand the street number, postal code and locality, go to the "Interpretations" tab.
+Then go to the "address" interpretation and edit the "12 avenue de Flandres 75019 Paris" formulation.

 Let's start making highlights: